augustold/CSHL-Daily/Daily_scripts.md

 qsub -cwd -pe threads 20 -l m_mem_free=5G GMAP_run.sh
 ```

+Out of the 40,587 predicted transcripts for sugarcane, 34547 (85.11%) map to the sugarcane reference considering a threshold of 80% coverage and identidy.
+On the other hand, and considering the same threshold, 67707 (71%) out 95,380 sorghum full-length transcripts map to the sugarcane reference.

 ## Sorghum orfeome *vs* SP80 genome: 80% cov and ident

 ```